sfc-gh-aschneider/snowflake_fivetran_dbt/Snowflake.md

 ## Alternate Steps

-### Create a BigQuery Project - Alternate Step: Log Into Your Snowflake Account
+### Create a BigQuery Project - Alternate Step: Create a Database, Schema, and Tables in Snowflake

 Snowflake provides a Cloud Data Warehouse delivered as a service and therefore requires an account.
 If you have access to a Snowflake account, simply log in and follow the instructions below.
 You can obtain a Snowflake trial account [here](https:trial.snowflake.com).